Udeesha-Prabhashana/Udeesha-Prabhashana/README.md

 - 🎓  I’m a **Computer Science undergraduate** at the **University of Colombo School of Computing** with a knack for **fullstack web development**
 - 🤖**Data Science** and **AI/Machine Learning** Enthusiast
-- 👨‍💻 **Fascinated by the endless possibilities of AI and machine learning – always eager to explore and **
+- 👨‍💻 **Fascinated by the endless possibilities of AI and machine learning – always eager to explore and innovate**

 <br>